 Look for leads that don’t cost money.
 Find out whether your broker has contracts with some lead companies; they may have negotiated a better cut.
 When in doubt, talk to your colleagues.

-AgentHarvest provides direct referrals for 25% commission.
+AgentHarvest provides direct referrals for a 25% commission.
 There are also residential lease referrals offered through the platform at substantially less: 15%.
 The referral fee is due at closing, and there are no upfront fees.

 Once AgentHarvest accepts real estate agents into the program, their performance is monitored.
 A real estate business is graded on its response times, sales performance, and feedback.
 The better you perform on the platform (and the more real estate sales you close), the more leads will be funneled to you.